January 5, 2023

 You might even be able to justify spending more in some areas, like adding staff, if you can demonstrate how that leads to a risk reduction in monetary terms.

 Another way to demonstrate ROI is by showing how your organization stacks up against your industry.
-If you use Quantum’s benchmarking capabilities to show how your security controls fall short of peers, for example, that might convince other leaders to get your team the budget needed to bring your security posture up to par.
+If you use our state-of-the-art CRQ tool's benchmarking capabilities to show how your security controls fall short of peers, for example, it might convince other leaders to get your team the budget needed to bring your security posture up to par.

 Or, if you’re ahead of peers, that could be used to prove that you’re making good use of your security budget, whereas budget cuts could increase your risk exposure relative to competitors.